SEL-Columbia/formhub-api/README.md

 - cd <directory containing this file>

-- cp development.sample.ini development.ini
+- mv local.ini.dev.sample local.ini

 - $venv/bin/python setup.py develop

-- open development.ini in your favourite editor and update the database url to point to your formhub database
+- open local.ini in your favourite editor and update the database url to point to your formhub database

-- open development.ini and set random characters to session_key and auth_key
+- open development.ini and set random characters to session_key and auth_key and fh_secret_key from your formhub setup

 - $venv/bin/pserve development.ini